ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 MCTS helps to limit the amount of calculated bows, but the mentioned steps to expand this amount were still necessary.
 Bows generated in the upper layer of the tree were mostly more expensive and very similar in price compared to bows generated in the lower layers of the tree.
 Choosing the most favorable path in the upper layer of the tree was therefore a challenge for the MCTS method.
 Making the tree as flat as possible and excluding branches that were already searched to the end helped to ensure that the result found was as close as possible to the globally best price.

 ### Technological Results
-*Please describe the results of testing and validating the technological solution.*

 -	A more detailed comparison of the three post-processing solutions (print bow generation and price calculation) produced the results below.
 Let's call these solutions Brute Force, which generates and calculates all possible variations of the bows, and AI-centric Monte Carlo Tree Search (MCTS) and Simulated Annealing (SA), where the search space is optimized.
 - The Brute Force solution gives the best result when the input is small (up to 6 input pages), because it always finds the most favorable solution (Figure 1, number of input pages up to 6).
 For larger input, the model becomes unreasonably slow.